- Level 3

 Ear Irrigation Training (Ear Syringing Course)

-We use the propulse ear irrigation machine for the course.
+We use the Propulse ear irrigation machine during the course.

 - Course Duration: 4- 6 hours